M2Team/NanaZip/ReadMe.md

   - Don't have the file associations support.
   - Don't have the 7-Zip execution alias support.
   - Win32 GUI.

+> [!CAUTION]
+> NanaZip can be used as portable version if you use the official portable
+> release package.
+It's designed for debugging/testing/development purpose and
+> scenarios (a.k.a.
+Server Core, Windows PE, Windows RE, and Wine) really need
+> portable version.
+But please note that some features is not available, such as
+> context menu and file associations.
+Some issues will not be fixed if you are
+> using NanaZip in portable mode.

+> [!CAUTION]
+> We don't provide any support for users if they are using any non-official
+> release packages, such as extracting the files from the MSIX package or copy
+> from the NanaZipPackage project output.
+For example, if you are using the
+> files extracted from the MSIX package of NanaZip like Scoop package manager
+> does.
+We hugely recommend you to use the official release packages of NanaZip.
+> For example, WinGet package manager uses Microsoft Store to install NanaZip.

 ## System Requirements